gokulvasan/CapacityShifting/README.md

 Capacity Shifting is a methodical approach to remove slots but still provide the flexibility and guarantee provided by slot shifting.

+SIMSO Modification:
+slot shifting needs a seperate data structure called interval which needs to be associated with job of the task.
+To make this happen simso itself needs modification to adapt to different DS.
+In this implementation I will try to make this modification as generic as possible so that the modification can be used for other schedulers as well.